The mystery behind a scorpion’s glow

 Being ambush predators, scorpions don’t like to move around much when targeting prey.

 “If they’ve got to move around to see whether they are in shade or under cover, they are probably going to expose themselves to anything that they’re trying to catch,” Ken explained.
 “You can get UV from the Sun but also the Moon, which is the reflection of the Sun and the Moon.
 It appears that because the whole of the body of the scorpion fluoresces, the theory is that whole of the scorpions’ body acts like an eye.”

 This fluorescent layer of the scorpions’ exoskeleton is subject to change during periods of moulting, when their outer ‘shell’ becomes very soft.
 Ken said it takes about 90 minutes for this outer layer to harden.
 After analysing this transition of the scorpions’ exoskeleton, scientists gained unique insights into the scorpions’ fluorescence

 “During that hardening, they don’t fluoresce.
 It’s only when they’re hard,” Ken said.
 “There’s a chemical in the cuticle that causes it to fluoresce and that chemical isn’t there just after they moult.

 “Imagine if a scorpion had just its tail underneath a leaf that was protecting it but the rest of the body was out in the open, then if the whole of the body acts like an eye it would realise that its tail is being protected.
 Being under a leaf, the tail wouldn’t fluoresce because it doesn’t get the moonlight UV.
 It can sense how much of its body is protected.”

-Despite being the most reasonable explanation yet, however, our understanding of why scorpions glow still remains a mystery.
+Despite this, our understanding of why scorpions glow still remains a mystery.